Forsvarets Spesialkommando: Norway’s Army SOF

 6.0.
 Forsvarets Spesialkommando: Global Relevance

 NORSOCOM is today a leading actor in strengthening the network of global SOF partners.
-When launching the establishment of the NATO SOF Headquarters and then the support of the international SOF liaison division at the US Special Operations Command, NORSOCOM is further developing the close coordination between SOF counterparts since their operations in Afghanistan [source].
+When launching the establishment of the NATO SOF Headquarters and then the support of the international SOF liaison division at the US Special Operations Command, NORSOCOM is further developed the close coordination between SOF counterparts since their operations in Afghanistan [source].
 Norwegian SOF efficiently contributes to any joint operation with valuable experiences from a wide range of modern conflicts.

 FSK operators during an exercise in Norway, 2022.
 Image: Torbjørn Kjosvold.